Q1. I have a great idea but I’m worried that I won’t be able to produce a slick video presentation; should I still enter?

 Q4.
 Is it possible for my video pitch to be assessed in private during the first round?

 Sorry, but this is not possible.
 We want to keep everything public so that the rules are the same for everyone.
-However, you can register with the Startuplab and book a meeting with one of the organisers of The Big Pitch or a mentoring session with our mentors to discuss your idea.
+However, you can register with SBSS and book a meeting with one of the organisers of The Big Pitch or a mentoring session with our mentors to discuss your idea.

 Q5.
 What about Intellectual Property?
 Does the University have any claim on my business idea?